otterdev-io/nx-plugins/packages/nx-cdk/README.md

 # nx-cdk

-Currently the only plugin is nx-cdk, which provides a generator and executor for cdk apps.
+An Nx plugin which provides support for cdk apps.

 ## Add the plugin to your workspace: